 - Publicity will be the same for other CoL events: posters distributed across campus and at other lectures; event added to the Lectures website and schedule of events for electronic and paper distribution; and posts on social media, including Twitter and Facebook.

 - The microphone(s) during Q&A is handled by the sponsoring student organization, Committee on Lectures member, or Lectures staff.

 - No signs, displays, costumes, or other objects may obstruct the view of the audience inside the event.

 - No one will be allowed to disrupt the candidate or interfere with the candidate’s ability to speak.

 - Equal time will be given to all candidates (individuals who have filed the required affidavit of candidacy and nomination petitions) in the same political race.
 In the case of presidential candidates, the Lectures Program will notify all candidates who have filed the appropriate paperwork with the FEC and established a physical campaign office in the state of Iowa (not a P.O.
 Box) of the opportunity to be hosted by a student organization.

 Benefits of Being a Campaign Series Event

-- Lectures Program staff handles logistics, including technology, for the event.
+- Lectures staff handles logistics, including technology, for the event.

 - The room fee at the Memorial Union is covered under the Lectures Program agreement.

-- An established network of publicity to the Iowa State and Ames communities.
+- The event will be promoted within an established network to the Iowa State and Ames communities.